 Okay, now for the pot.
 Amaryllis bulbs like to be snug in their pots.
 With that in mind, choose one that is only 1′ or so bigger than the bulb itself.
 It goes without saying, make sure there is a drainage hole in the pot.

 Water well once, and place in a bright, warm spot.
 Once the green flower stalk appears, water regularly when needed.
-Sit back and wait for the show.
+The flower stalk will bend toward the light so turn it often to make sure it grows straight.
 In 6-8 weeks, there should be a fabulous display of flowers.
-If you start this process in the beginning of November, you will be enjoying flowers in time for the Christmas holiday.
+If you start this process at the beginning of November, you will be enjoying flowers in time for the Christmas holiday.
 This makes a beautiful hostess gift, or the perfect gift for a gardener, or shut-in.
 I’ve given one to a friend in a nursing home, and they loved watching it grow and bloom.

-Now, for the post-bloom care.
+Now, for post-bloom care.
 When the last flower fades on the flower stalk, cut it off near the bulb top.
-The leaves may already be growing.
-These leaves are replenishing the bulb’s energy.
+You can just cut off the spent flowers, leaving the green stalk to photosynthesize until it withers.
+The leaves may already be growing and these will replenish the bulb’s energy for next year.
 By encouraging these leaves to be as healthy as possible, you are ensuring that it will flower the next year.
 Many people place them outside for the summer.
 This is fine, or you could just keep it in a nice sunny window.
 Make sure it is fertilized on a regular basis, at least once a month from March-August.
 On or near Labor Day, discontinue watering and let the foliage die down naturally, or just cut it off.
 I cut mine off.
 Now, keep it dry.
 Check it every so often to make sure the bulb isn’t shriveling.
 If it is, add a small amount of water.
 The bulb is resting.